rpmuller/ePubs/WP1.md

 contributed to the total of Hellenic achievement.
 Sparta, of which I shall have much to say later, was important in a military sense, but not culturally.
-Corinth was rich and prosperous, a great commercial centre, but not prolific in great men.
+Corinth was rich and prosperous, a great commercial center but not prolific in great men.

 Then there were purely agricultural rural communities, such as the proverbial Arcadia, which townsmen imagined to be